 - Quality of the applicant’s research track record.

 Salary and stipend: the successful applicant cannot use any of the awarded amounts to pay salary or stipend.
-A statement on letterhead from an applicant's employer certifying that his or her salary or stipend and associated expenses will be paid by that institution during the tenure of the fellowships must accompany the application.
+A statement on letterhead from an applicant's employer certifying that their salary or stipend and associated expenses will be paid by that institution during the tenure of the fellowships must accompany the application.

 - Read and understand the Terms and Conditions of the Fellowship;

-- Curriculum vitae, including a list of publications and the names and contact details of at least two referees; and
+- Submit a Curriculum vitae, including a list of publications and the names and contact details of at least two referees;

 - A statement on letterhead from your employer certifying that your salary or stipend and associated expenses will be paid during the tenure of the fellowship; or